mirkobunse/regularized-oq/README.md

 The `supplement.pdf` contains additional material, such as pseudo code and extended experimental results.

 The directories `jl/` and `py/` contain the source code of our methods and experiments, as written in Julia and Python, respectively.
+Please consult their `jl/README.md` and `py/README.md` files for more information.

 - the Python code implements the extraction of the Amazon-OQ-BK dataset and the ordinal classifier experiment (Tab.
 1 in our paper).
 - the Julia code implements the extraction of the FACT-OQ dataset and the comparison experiment (Tab.
 2 in our paper).